Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-sort-array-of-objects-by-value.md

 ];
 ```

-So, seeing this array, we already have a two options of sorting it:
+So, seeing this array, we already have two options for sorting it:

 1. we can sort based on **color**
 2. we sort by **price**